-Background: Patients with myeloproliferative neoplasms (MPNs), including myelofibrosis (MF), polycythemia vera (PV), and essential thrombocythemia (ET), report high symptom burden that may compromise activities of daily living and quality of life.
-Results from the MPN Landmark survey suggest that for gainfully employed patients, disease symptoms may impact work productivity or career opportunities.
-The objective of this study was to assess the effects of MPNs on employment status, work productivity, and daily activities of patients in the United States.
+Background: Patients with myeloproliferative neoplasms (MPNs), including myelofibrosis (MF), polycythemia vera (PV), and essential thrombocythemia (ET), experience a high symptom burden that may compromise daily functioning and quality of life.
+The objective of this analysis was to evaluate income loss associated with disease-related employment changes among patients with MPNs in the United States.

 Asterisk with author names denotes non-ASH members.